 Jamie and I are expecting our first, praise God!
 I have heard several times now from several folks that there is no instruction manual for being a parent.
 I am starting to think there is though.
 In my experience the Bible speaks to everything that matters in life.
-Of course, it is not in manual form; step one, goodness I can not even think of step one, God help me.
-Perhaps, it is love the LORD.
-God willing, we will see.
+Of course, it is not in manual form; step one, (my word, I can’t even think of step one… God help me.)
+Perhaps, it is love the LORD… we will see.

 Jamie and I have been reading through the Proverbs each day in preparation for, God willing, the baby’s arrival.
 So much in the Proverbs speaks to child rearing and so much of child rearing speaks to discipline.
 A good friend of ours recommended to us a most excellent book, which speaks on the subject, in my opinion quite well: Hints on Child Training by H. Clay Trumbull, published in the year 1890.

 Mr. Trumbull was the grandfather of Elisabeth Elliot.
 Many know the Elliots’ from the books, documentaries, films, and plays telling their story.
 The Elliots’ did missions work in South America.
 While on mission in Ecuador, Elisabeth’s husband, Mr. Jim Elliot, felt called to share the gospel with a neighboring tribe who were known as a violent people.
-Against local advice that he would be killed if he approached them, he went and was killed when he tried to share the gospel with them.
-Elisabeth with her new baby decided to stay there despite this tragedy and eventually was able to share the gospel with the tribe who killed her husband.
-I say all this to validate Mr. Trumbull as a child rearer.
+Against local advice that he would be killed if he approached them, he went and was in fact killed attempting to share the gospel with them.
+Elisabeth, with her newly born baby, decided to stay there despite this tragedy and eventually was able to share the gospel with the tribe who killed her husband.
+I say all this to validate Mr. Trumbull as a child raiser.
 When I learned this family had produced a book on child rearing I felt very lucky to be able to read it.

 As we venture through the Proverbs through the lens of child rearing I am endeavoring to make a full study of Mr. Trumbull’s book.
 Blogging about takeaways from the book will be an exercise in learning it well enough (hopefully) to pass it on and make use of it.
 God help me.